-Our department is one of the largest in the College and incorporates Applied Science.
+Our department is one of the largest in the College.
 We are a very dynamic department, always looking to keep up-to-date with recent biological studies and developments.
 We have eleven biology specialist teachers and two technicians within the department, between us we have many years of teaching and examining experience on a range of related courses for a variety of examining boards.

 Courses Offered by the Department